 - Power of Attorney.
 A power of attorney is a document that allows you to appoint someone you trust as your agent to make financial decisions for you if you cannot do so.
 Your agent has a fiduciary duty to act in your best interests.
 You determine what powers to grant your agent and when your agent’s authority begins and ends.

-- Living Will.
+- Health Care Directive.
 A living will or advance medical directive lets you name a person to make healthcare decisions on your behalf if you are unable.
 It also allows you to leave instructions about life-sustaining treatments and end-of-life care.
 If you don’t leave your wishes, your loved ones must figure out what you want.

 Fortunately, making a valid will and creating other Alabama estate planning documents is easy with online estate planning templates.